Skip to content

 XV.7 · Formal Structure at Civilizational Scale

 The preceding sections analyzed the dynamics of civilizations evolving along the lucidity gradient.
-This section distills formal propositions unique to the civilizational scale; they are genuinely new structures produced by the scale transition, fundamentally different from mere amplifications of individual-level propositions.
+This section distills formal propositions unique to the civilizational scale; they are genuinely new structures produced by the scale transition, distinct from mere amplifications of individual-level propositions.
+Each proposition names its parents in parentheses for the specialist; a first reading can ignore those citations and simply follow the plain claim in each box.

 Proposition (CV-Irr) CV-Irr (from T2, T5)